All in all, there are two major approaches to driving more sales revenue: Getting new accounts or growing the value of existing ones.

 Visitors using it for its main functionality – as a search engine for hotels – will find themselves subtly presented with upsell options right alongside budget rooms.

-Amazon has mastered so much of the e-commerce game, it’s no surprise they’re good at upsells as well.
+Amazon has mastered so much of the e-commerce game, and it’s no surprise they’re good at upsells as well.

 Of course, almost any time you browse a certain product category, Amazon will give you upsells side by side.
-SquareTrade product protection offers also pop up on many items.
+SquareTrade product protection offers pop up on many items.